AlirezaEthDev/vote-system/README.md

 Requirements:

-`Trusted Account`: The contract requires a trusted account to manage the vote system.
-This account is responsible for adding candidates, setting the voting period, and managing the vote counting process.
+`Trusted Account`: Trusted account is the election organizer and observer.
+It also checks whether the voter is eligible (allowed to vote) or not.
+Moreover, this account is responsible for adding candidates, setting the voting period, and managing the vote counting process.
+The contract requires it to manage the vote system.

 # License